hphilpotts/veg-app-frontend/README.md

 - New token saves successfully in session storage.
 Redirect works fine too!

+- I've refactored `loginHandler` and `registerHandler` into a single function, `authHandler`, tested working ok.

 ## Issues to resolve:
-- `registerHandler` and `loginHandler` could very easily be refactored...